 Pubic lice pass from person to person through close skin contact.
 The parasites can infest any hirsute area of the body, but mainly the genital area.
 Their bites cause bad itching.
 Pubic lice can be treated successfully with anti-lice products.

 - Pubic lice are mainly transmitted through sexual contact.

 - The parasites feed on human blood which they suck from hirsute areas of the skin.

-- Bites from crab lice cause itching in the intimate area, but also in the armpits and other hirsute parts of the body where the lice have nested.
+- Bites from pubic lice cause itching in the intimate area, but also in the armpits and other hirsute parts of the body where the lice have nested.

 - They are diagnosed by the doctor finding the lice and nits in the hair.
 The naked eye is usually enough to see them.

-- There are special creams and shampoos for killing off public lice.
+- There are special solutions and creams for killing off pubic lice.
 Bedding and clothes should be washed with a hot wash.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

 Pubic lice – also known as crab lice or crabs – are parasites that nest in hirsute areas of the skin, mainly in the genital area.
 However, they can also affect other regions such as the armpits, breasts, beards or, in rare cases, eyebrows and eyelashes.

 Pubic lice are normally transmitted via intimate contact.
 They are therefore classified as a sexually transmitted infection (STI).
 More rarely, they are passed on via clothing, bedding, or towels.